jaylenw/AngularJsTodoApp/README.md

 6. You should now be able to get and post tasks to the server after registering an account through your site.

+7. If you need to kill `forever` for any reasons, run `forever list`.
+You will then see a list of all `forever` processes.
+Kill the `forever` process you want by identifying the `pid` and killing it by running `forever stop pidNUM` where pidNUM is the pid number is the process you would like to kill.

 --------------------------------------------------------------------------------------------------------------

 Pull requests and issues are welcomed.